OpenPodcar/OpenPodcar/README.md

 The OpenPodcar software stack requires a laptop working under Ubuntu 16.04 and with ROS Kinetic and Gazebo 7 installed:
 - [Ubuntu 16.04 installation](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)
 - [ROS Kinetic + Gazebo 7 installtion](http://wiki.ros.org/kinetic/Installation/Ubuntu)
+- Clone this project repository somewhere on your laptop

 **NB:** Pololu JRK 21v3 Configuration requires the installation of a Windows app, which does not work on linux.